Maayavan: Release

-After some unavoidable slight delays, film finally slated to release on 14 December 2017.
-It was dubbed and released in Hindi with the same title in 2019.
-The satellite rights of the Hindi version was sold to Star India.
+The film was released on 14 December 2017.

 Critical reception

-The film received positive reviews from critics.
 M. Suganth of The Times of India gave 3.5 stars out of 5 stating, "One of the best things about Maayavan is how it manages to keep us guessing until it reveals the killer".
-Baradwaj Rangan of Film Companion wrote "CV Kumar has terrific instincts as a producer — he single-handedly created a parallel economy from sensible, stylish, low-budget cinema.
+Baradwaj Rangan wrote for Film Companion, "CV Kumar has terrific instincts as a producer — he single-handedly created a parallel economy from sensible, stylish, low-budget cinema.
 But as a filmmaker, he's functional at best."

 Sequel

 In May 2024, a sequel was announced titled MaayaOne, with C. V. Kumar and Sundeep Kishan reprising their roles as director and lead.